Sankalpsp21/SoundConductor/client/README.md

+# Sound Conductor React Client

 ## Installation

 1. Clone the repository: `git clone https://github.com/Sankalpsp21/SoundConductor.git`
-2. Navigate to the project directory: `cd SoundConductor`
+2. Navigate to the project directory: `cd SoundConductor/client`
-3. Install dependencies: `npm install && cd client && npm install`
+3. Install dependencies: `npm install`

 ## Usage

-1. Start the backend server (hot-reloading for development): `npm run dev`
-2. Start the front-end application: `npm run dev`
+1. Start the front-end application: `npm run dev`
-3. Open your browser and access the application at `http://localhost:5173`
+2. Open your browser and access the application at `http://localhost:5173`

 # Docker Commands

+Our frontend is hosted on Google Cloud Run.
+To deploy our frontend, we need to build a Docker image and push it to Google Cloud Artifact Registry.
+The following commands are used to build and deploy our frontend:

 ```
 npm run build